To prolong the magic beyond Christmas, gift the kids in your life with children's books by local authors.

-"Jump" (2012) $15.93: A jumping cholla takes an adventure from cactus to coyote and around the country.
-The book has five stars and 11 reviews.
+"Jump" (2012): A jumping cholla takes an adventure from cactus to coyote and around the country.
+The book has five stars and 27 ratings.

-"Frankenstein Makes a Sandwich (2011) $7.99: This is a New York Times bestseller with silly poems that provides a glimpse into the problems facing the world's scary monsters.
-The book has 76 reviews and 4½ stars.
+"Frankenstein Makes a Sandwich (2011): This is a New York Times bestseller with silly poems that provides a glimpse into the problems facing the world's scary monsters.
+The book has 161 ratings and four-and-a-half stars.
 Think empty pantries and stinky vampires.
 If you love monsters, check out the followup "Frankenstein Takes the Cake."

 If you're a fan of Adam Rex, he has more than a dozen other titles that you can find and purchase at his website adamrexbooks.tumblr.com.

-"Miguel and the Amazing Alebrijes" (2017) $5.99: A companion to the Disney/Pixar film "Coco," this book includes game cards and stickers.
+"Miguel and the Amazing Alebrijes" (2017): A companion to the Disney/Pixar film "Coco," this book includes game cards and stickers.
 Roni wrote this with her son Aaron Rivera-Ashford.
-This is a new book with five stars on Amazon and two reviews.
+This book has five stars and 148 ratings.

-"Nate the Great" (1977) $5.99: This is a long-running chapter book series that encourages kids to problem-solve along with boy detective Nate.
+"Nate the Great" (1977): This is a long-running chapter book series that encourages kids to problem-solve along with boy detective Nate.
 The series has dozens of books.
-The first book has 4½ stars and 292 reviews on Amazon.
+The first book has five stars and 1,111 ratings on Amazon.

-"Gila Monsters Meet You at the Airport" (1990) $6.98: A boy from New York City faces down his perceptions about what a move out West will be like — 4½ stars and 19 customer reviews.
+"Gila Monsters Meet You at the Airport" (1990): A boy from New York City faces down his perceptions about what a move out West will be like — four and a half stars and 41 customer ratings.

-"The Twelve Days of Christmas in Arizona" (2010) $12.95: Replace the partridge in a pear tree with a cactus wren in a palo verde and read Isabella's letters to her parents about her Christmas vacation to Arizona and all the sights she sees.
-This book has five stars and 13 reviews.
+"The Twelve Days of Christmas in Arizona" (2010): Replace the partridge in a pear tree with a cactus wren in a palo verde and read Isabella's letters to her parents about her Christmas vacation to Arizona and all the sights she sees.
+This book has five stars and 22 ratings.

-"Close Encounters of a Third-World Kind" (2013) $7.99: When 12-year-old Annie's family spends two months in Nepal on a medical mission trip she meets a local girl and goes on a journey of self-discovery.
-This book has five stars and five reviews.
+"Close Encounters of a Third-World Kind" (2013): When 12-year-old Annie's family spends two months in Nepal on a medical mission trip she meets a local girl and goes on a journey of self-discovery.
+This book has four-and-a-half stars and six ratings.

 Learn more about Stewart at jenniferjstewart.com.

-"There Was a Coyote Who Swallowed a Flea" (2007) $15.95: A flea is the smallest thing this coyote swallows, with bigger residents of the Sonoran Desert eventually ending up in his belly.
-This book has 4½ stars on Amazon and 103 reviews.
+"There Was a Coyote Who Swallowed a Flea" (2007): A flea is the smallest thing this coyote swallows, with bigger residents of the Sonoran Desert eventually ending up in his belly.
+This book has fives stars on Amazon and 256 reviews.
 Ward has similar titles such as "There Was an Old Pirate Who Swallowed a Fish" and "There Was an Old Mummy Who Swallowed a Spider."
-Both books have 4½ stars and more than 100 reviews.

 Ward has lots of other well-reviewed books about nature, animals and getting your kids outside.
-Learn about her other books here: jenniferwardbooks.com/books.
+Learn about her other books here: jenniferwardbooks.com.

 Shop at these local stores

 While these stores may not stock every title or author on this list, they may be able to help you hunt down local finds, if not for Christmas then just for fun.